MarvelcoDev/LawinServer-Updated/README.md

-  ### LawinServer is a private server that supports all Fortnite versions!
-(Thanks to Milxnor for event keychain Btw the diffrence between his and mine is just mine is the latest lawin version which added stuff like matchmaker)
+  ### LawinServer is a private server that supports all Fortnite versions! (updated version)

 </div>
 <br>